akr3ch/deceptor/README.md

 ###### This script will not fail to detect web cache deception, but may also return some false positive result.
-If the website returns `200 OK` on single every request on any endpoint.
+If the website returns `200 OK` on every single request for any endpoint.

 ##### Usage:
 ```http